-CO1 Describe the differences in approaches and applicability of regression, classification, and clustering.
-CO2 Demonstrate unsupervised and Reinforcement learning.
-CO3 Implement feature extraction and selection to represent data as features to serve as input to machine learning models build an application that is based on machine learning.
-CO4 Design given application based on suitable machine learning task.
+CO1 Demonstrate unsupervised and Reinforcement learning.
+CO2 Implement feature extraction and selection to represent data as features to serve as input to machine learning models build an application that is based on machine learning.
+CO3 Design given application based on suitable machine learning task.